Who We Are

 Hedwig is the data manager for the Bioacoustic Unit as well as working as a research co-ordinator for Dr. Erin Bayne.
 She has ten years’ experience conducting ecological field work focusing on bird surveys, bioacoustic equipment applications and data management.
 Her role within the Bioacoustic Unit is focused on data storage, database development, bioacoustics recording standards, and protocol development.

 Alex’s responsibilities include overseeing the processing of acoustic data and coordinating fieldwork in boreal Alberta.
-He’s been involved with the project since the pilot study, investigating wetland bird species, owls, bats and amphibians.
-Alex divides his time between deploying ARUs across the boreal in the early spring into late summer, and listening to and interpreting the acoustic data in the fall and winter.
+He’s been involved with the project since the pilot study, investigating boreal songbirds, owls, bats and amphibians and has 10 years of field experience.

 Regional Monitoring CoordinatorABMI